 When it comes to growing grapes, you will be forgiven for assuming that there's no point unless you’re lucky enough to enjoy a Mediterranean climate.
 In actual fact, it is possible to grow grapes in dear old Blighty, and what's more surprising is that it’s possible to grow them well.
-However, you will need a hardy grape variety, and we have chosen some of the best.
+You will however need a hardy grape variety, and we have chosen some of the best.

 Lakemont, our white grape vine, is well considered for its sweet and heavy cropping fruit, great for eating and wine making.
-The Brandt grape variety (also known as the red grape vine), has been given an award of merit (AGM) by the Royal Horticultural Society and is both vigorous and hardy.
+The Brandt grape variety, which the Royal Horticultural Society have given an award of garden merit (AGM), is both vigorous and hardy.
 It produces small, sweet black grapes that make good wine, and is also noted for its very attractive autumn colours.

 In recent years, the British wine industry has been going from strength to strength.
 Although the industry is no where near the size of France or Italy, we do have a bit of a reputation as a promising new world producer.
 Why not get involved and create your own vintage!

-In northern locations, it is possible to grow grape vines outdoors, especially with the aid of a warm south facing wall.
-However, to guarantee fruit, we would advise growing under the protection of a greenhouse or conservatory.
+In Northern locations, though it is possible to grow grape vines outdoors, especially with the aid of a warm south facing wall, to guarantee fruit, we would advise growing under the protection of a greenhouse or conservatory.

-Now that you have got your grape vine, take it out of the packaging immediately and place it in a suitable place until you are ready to plant.
+Now that you have received your grapevine gift, take it out of the packaging immediately and place it in a suitable place until you are ready to plant.
 We advise that you plant your grape vine in October or March, when the plant is dormant and the roots are not growing, but the ground is not frozen or waterlogged.

 Being climbers, grape vines will need to be grown with a supporting structure in place.
 If you are growing your grapes against a wall or in a greenhouse, use lengths of strong horizontal wire, spaced about 30cm apart.
-If you are using a freestanding trellis or pergola structure, ensure it is in good condition and secure enough to support the full weight of the grape vine when it is mature.
+If you are using a freestanding trellis or pergola structure, ensure is in good condition, and secure enough to support the full weight of the grapevine when it mature.

-An hour before planting your vine, water the pot thoroughly.
-Remove it from its container and gently tease out the roots.
+An hour before planting your grapevine, water the pot thoroughly.
+Remove the grapevine from its container and gently tease out the roots.
 Dig a hole about 20cm from the supporting wall/structure and roughly twice the width of the vine roots, and plant at roughly the same depth as the vine was planted in the pot.
-Back fill any gaps with the soil mix you removed earlier.
+Backfill any gaps with the soil mix you removed earlier.
 Add a layer of mulch immediately to protect the vine, as described below, which should be removed in spring to prevent disease.

 Training and Pruning

 Pruning is essential to the production of fruit and the productivity of the vine as grapes only grow on new wood.
-The most popular method of pruning grape vines is to train them into a rod and spur shape.
-Always prune in winter when it is dormant.
+The most popular method of pruning grape vines is to train them into a rod and spur shape, Always prune in winter, when your grapevine is dormant.